202 University Hall

 3) Have your GRE scores sent to UTA’s Office of Graduate Studies (institutional code 6013).
 Information about how, when, and where you may take the GRE is available via the Educational Testing Service (ETS) website.

 NOTE: DUE TO COVID-19, UTA HAS SUSPENDED ALL GRE APPLICATION REQUIREMENTS THROUGH SPRING 2023.

 4) Have three letters of recommendation sent to the PhD Advisor at HistoryPhD@uta.edu or to the mailing address below.

 5) Send a letter of intent (approximately two pages) and a writing sample to the PhD Advisor at HistoryPhD@uta.edu or to the mailing address below.
 The Department prefers that applicants send a research paper written in an upper-division history course, but other writing samples are acceptable.
 The essay should demonstrate the applicant's research, writing, and analytical skills where possible.
 Sample should not exceed twenty five pages.

 Department of History, Box 19529

 Arlington, TX 76019-0529

-The deadline for aplications for the spring 2021 semester is October 30, 2020.
-The PhD admissions committee will begin reviewing applications for the fall 2021 semester on January 15, although it will consider applications on a rolling basis until June 15.
+The PhD admissions committee will begin reviewing applications for the fall 2022 semester on January 15, although it will continue to consider applications on a rolling basis until June 15.